gisaia/ARLAS-IAM/README.md

    - `group/public` (required if the need to share dashboard to anonymous users)
    - `role/arlas/builder` (rules to create/edit/delete ARLAS WUI dashboards)
    - `role/arlas/importer` (rule to import collections via the dedicated ARLAS server endpoint, mainly used by M2M processes)
-   - `role/arlas/owner` (rules to manage collections in ARLAS server and organisations/users in ARLAS IDP server)
+   - `role/arlas/owner` (rules to manage collections in ARLAS server and organisations/users in ARLAS IAM server)
    - `role/arlas/tagger` (rules to use the Tagger backend)
    - `role/arlas/user`  (rules to view data)
    - `group/config.json/XXXXX`: add as many groups as needed where `XXXXX` will be the name of groups available to share